 \section{Topics addressing SIMHO}

-We have observed that the strategies suitable to address SIMHO are proposed within four different topics related to alternative selection.
-All of them address optimization problems in multiple attempts with a set of alternatives, and the strategies proposed in them focus on determining the alternative to be executed in each attempt until the available executions are exhausted.
-Specifically, each topic names the iterative process\footnote{{The same or similar terms are used in the literature to refer to different topics that address different objectives, as as has been shown throughout Section~\ref{SECTION_RelatedWork}.
-It should be emphasized, that we chose the terms that best represent the strategies addressed by each topic, although they may be terms used for other objectives in the literature as well.}} depending on which of the four components of the alternative it determines.
+We have observed that the strategies that address SIMHO are proposed within four different topics related to alternative selection.
+All of them address specific optimization problems in multiple attempts with a set of alternatives, and the strategies proposed in them focus on determining the alternative to be executed in each attempt until the available executions are exhausted.
+Specifically, each topic names the iterative process\footnote{The same or similar terms are used in the literature to refer to different topics that focus on different objectives, as has been shown throughout Section~\ref{SECTION_RelatedWork}, and has been specified in the second column of Table~\ref{TABLE_contribution}.
+It should be emphasized that, although we tried to choose the terms that best represent the single-problem strategies addressed by each topic, these terms have other uses in the literature.} depending on which of the four components of the alternative it determines.
 To illustrate how the proposed abstraction generalizes the existing strategies in the four topics, we describe each of them both in general terms and using illustrative examples within Algorithm~\ref{ALGORITHM}.
 For this purpose, we identify in them: an optimization problem, a set of alternatives, multiple attempts and the two alternating processes.